 Prepare Items near Bed

 Step 5: Empty out nightstands and dresser drawers near the bed.
 Clothing should be bagged (see Proper Bagging Technique) and put through a dryer for at least 20 minutes; other items can be left in the room in boxes or other open containers.
 Please see below for items you cannot wash/dry.

-Step 6: Move all furniture and items about a foot away from the walls if possible!
+Step 6: Move all furniture and items about a 6 to 12 inches away from the walls if possible!

-Step 7: Thoroughly vacuum under the bed and around the edges of the room, especially if you have put down your own dust-based insecticides!
+Step 7: Thoroughly vacuum under the bed and around the edges of the room.
+This especially applies if you have put down your own dust-based insecticides!

 Proper Bagging Technique

 The bugs in the bedding or clothing nearby the bed must be quarantined and destroyed using the heat of your clothes dryer.
 To be sure bedbugs cannot escape from the bags you should tie them as follows:

 Step 1: Place items in a large sturdy garbage bag, to fill the bag about ¾ full.

 Step 2: Twist the bag as far down as you can.

 Step 3: Tie a single knot and tighten it.